Bobby Lambert, Director

 Mr. Lambert’s professional affiliations include MENC and Phi Mu Alpha.
 He has been honored with an induction to the Marian Catholic Fine Arts Hall of Fame in 2013 and voted a Chicagoland Outstanding Music Educator in 2009.
 He now lives in South Carolina with his wife Alysia, who is a choral director and their daughters, Maria Katherine and Olivia Claire.

-Lanie Radecke is Associate Director of Bands at Wando High School.
+Lanie Radecke is in her sixteenth year of teaching and twelfth as Associate Director of Bands at Wando High School.
 A native of Elberton, GA, she is a 2001 graduate of the University of Georgia, where she received her Bachelor’s of Music in Music Education.
 In 2006, she earned a Master’s of Music in Music Education from the University of South Carolina.

-During Mrs. Radecke’s tenure, the Wando High School Band program has performed at the Midwest Band and Orchestra Clinic (2007), the University of South Carolina Band Clinic (2008), received the Sudler Flag of Honor presented by the Sousa Foundation (2007), received superior ratings for each of three Concert bands annually, placed over forty-five students in the South Carolina All State band each year, were named Grand National Finalist (2009, 2011, 2015 and 2016), and has been South Carolina 5A Marching Band Champions ten of the past eleven years.
-Most recently, Wando’s Concert Band I and Percussion Ensemble performed at the South Carolina Music Educator’s Conference in February 2016.
-In 2017, Symphonic Band performaned at SCMEA.
+During Mrs. Radecke’s tenure, the Wando High School Band program has performed at the Midwest Band and Orchestra Clinic (2007), the University of South Carolina Band Clinic, received the Sudler Flag of Honor presented by the Sousa Foundation (2007), placed over fifty students in the South Carolina All State band each year, named Grand National Finalist each year of their participation and has been South Carolina 5A Marching Band Champions.
+Under her direction, Wando’s Concert Band 1 was selected to perform at the 2016 SCMEA Convention and the State Concert Festival.